opendnssec/odslab/opendnssec-lab.md

 A second zone will be added by using the command line interface.

 1. Make a copy of your current zone.
+Also adjust the $ORIGIN in the copy.

         cd /var/cache/bind/zones/unsigned/
         sudo cp groupX.odslab.se sub.groupX.odslab.se
+        vi sub.groupX.odslab.se

 2. Add it to OpenDNSSEC.
 You will get an error from *rndc*, because we have not configured BIND to know about the sub-zone.
 This will be done later.